 In connection with the merger with Flame and pursuant to the Certificate of Designation of the Series X non-voting convertible preferred stock ("Series X Preferred Stock"), if stockholder approval for the conversion of the Series X Preferred Stock to common stock (the "Stockholder Approval") is not obtained from the holders of our common stock within six months from the date of issuance of the Series X Preferred Stock, the holders of the Series X Preferred Stock may require us to settle all of the then-outstanding shares of Series X Preferred Stock for cash at fair value.
 We fully expect the vote to pass and for the Series X Preferred Stock to convert into common stock.
 However, there can be no assurance that the Stockholder Approval will be received.
-If we fail to receive the Stockholder Approval within six months from the date of issuance of the Series X Preferred Stock for cash at fair value, our financial position would be materially adversely affected and we would be forced to seek additional funding, which may not be available on acceptable terms or at all, or reduce or eliminate certain clinical trials, programs and operating expenses, which would adversely affect our business prospects.
+If we fail to receive the Stockholder Approval within six months from the date of issuance of the Series X Preferred Stock and are required to settle thenoutstanding shares of Series X Preferred Stock for cash at fair value, our financial position would be materially adversely affected and we would be forced to seek additional funding, which may not be available on acceptable terms or at all, or reduce or eliminate certain clinical trials, programs and operating expenses, which would adversely affect our business prospects.